dell/PyU4V/README.md

    verify=/path-to-file/irco3sd23vm08.lss.emc.com.pem OR pass the value in on initialization.

 # USAGE
-PyU4V could also be used as the backend for a script, or a menu etc. Just move the PyU4V package into your working directory and import it into your script ('from PyU4V.rest_univmax import rest_functions'), create an instance of rest_functions, and you're good to go.
-Be sure to bring the configuration file with you.
+PyU4V could also be used as the backend for a script, or a menu etc. Just import the PyU4V package (import PyU4V), create an instance of rest_functions (e.g. "rf = PyU4V.rest_functions()"), and you're good to go.

 If you wish to query another array without changing the configuration file, call the set_array() function.